-When your child has been arrested, you should not waste any time before hiring a Campbell County criminal defense attorney.
+When your child has been arrested in Gillette, you should not waste any time before hiring a Campbell County criminal defense attorney.
 Protecting your child's future is our top priority at Steven Titus & Associates, P.C., where we have represented juveniles against a wide range of charges.

 In Wyoming, a crime that has been committed by someone under the age of 19 is considered a juvenile crime.
 Generally, children under 7 are not prosecuted for breaking the law.
 Most offenses will be tried in juvenile court, although there are some exceptions if the minor is a repeat offender or the crime is rape or murder.
 The common crimes committed by juveniles include:

 Minors arrested and charged with crimes have rights, including the right to an attorney, the right to notice of the charges laid against them, the right to confront and cross-examine witnesses, and the right against self-incrimination.
 The court is required to inform your child of these rights.
 Serious consequences come with a conviction, including detention time, probation, incarceration, fines, a permanent criminal record, or being removed from the home and being placed into foster care or a treatment facility.